Dryer Makes Noise – Causes & Possible Solutions

 Some dryers use a bearing to support the back of the drum.
 It can be set up as a ball and socket or shaft with a sleeve bushing.
 A squeaking or squealing noise may indicate the bearing has worn.

 To determine if this is the problem, a technician will need to remove the dryer belt and then turn the drum by hand.
-If it turns hard or makes grinding sounds, he’ll replace the drum bearing.
+If it turns hard and the dryer is making grinding noise when spinning, he’ll replace the drum bearing.

 Noise Cause #6 — Baffle or Lifter

 The baffles or lifters located inside your drum keep clothes from sticking to the inside of the drum and help to tumble and fluff them as they dry.
 Small objects like loose change can become lodged underneath and cause a rattling noise.
 Worn or loose baffles can also cause a clumping noise as well as damage your clothing.

 - Check for loose change or other objects stuck under the baffles, and remove them.